Frimi/Solutions-clojure-for-the-brave/README.md

 # clojure-for-the-brave

 A Clojure library designed to give possible answers for the book.
+We are using Intellij as IDE